 Using a grill pan isn’t a whole lot different than cooking on charcoal.
 Actually, it’s a bit easier because you can control the heat.
 Just make sure that before you put the food into it, you’ve preheated that pan so it’s scorching hot!
 If you don’t take that step, your burger will end up without the nice grill marks AND it won’t cook properly in the middle.
 You’ll end up with a dry, overcooked exterior and a raw center.
 Although I like medium rare beef burgers, I don’t mess around when I’m cooking with poultry like turkey and chicken.
 It’s very unsafe to eat a chicken burger like this that hasn’t been cooked to an internal temperature of 165.
 There’s a huge risk of foodborne diseases like salmonella.
 Eww and ick.
 Cook your burger all the way through.
 Make sure that a food-safe thermometer inserted into the thickest part of the burger reads at least 163 degrees Farenheit before you remove it from the pan.
 Let it rest for a couple of minutes, and THEN eat.
 You’ll be a much happier camper, trust me on this.

 While your burger is resting, you can get all of your toppings ready.
 I topped mine with salsa, sour cream, and some iceberg lettuce.
 Actually, I was really craving that nice garlic and onion ciabatta roll, BUT I decided to stay lower in carbs and go with the naked burger.
 I still had the cheesey goodness inside and all of those awesome peppers and onions.
 Oh yeah… what a meal!
-My chicken fajita cheeseburger served me well!
+This cheeseburger recipe served me well!
 I served it up with a side of my slow cooker BBQ baked beans.
-What’s that?
-You want that recipe?
-Well, my friend, it’s going up on the blog TOMORROW, so do yourself a huge favor and leave me your email address below.
-I’ll be sure to shoot that email off to you in the morning

-OK, so now that you’re likely drooling on your keyboard, how about the recipe for the best chicken fajita cheeseburger you’ll ever want to taste?
-You’re welcome!
+OK, so now that you’re likely drooling on your keyboard, how about making

 - 1 pound lean ground chicken